HL7/fhir-exchange-routing-ig/input/pages/use-cases.md

 - The destination processes the request and returns its response to the last intermediary

-- The delegated intermediary passes through the response to the Inbound Gateway intermediary
+- The delegated intermediary passes through the response to the Inbound Gateway intermediary, first [rewriting certain resource URLs](specification.html#response-content-url-rewriting) if needed

-- The Inbound Gateway intermediary, which is holding a synchronous connection with the originator, passes through the response
+- The Inbound Gateway intermediary, which is holding a synchronous connection with the originator, passes through the response, first [rewriting certain resource URLs](specification.html#response-content-url-rewriting) if needed

 - The originator receives the response